Rockies' Garrett Hampson: Not starting Sunday

-Hampson is out of the lineup Sunday against the Diamondbacks, Danielle Allentuck of The Denver Gazette reports.
+Hampson is not in the starting lineup for Sunday's game against the Pirates.

-Hampson started the past eight games but will head to the bench Sunday while mired in an 0-for-17 slump.
-Yonathan Daza will receive the start in center field for the Rockies in the series finale.
+Hampson sat the night cap of Saturday's doubleheader and will now be absent from the Rockies' starting nine for the second straight contest.
+No injury has been reported to this point, so it appears to just be consecutive games off for the outfielder.

 More News